-The Alachua County Library District provides public library service to a countywide population of approximately 260,003 (April 1, 2017 estimate), as well as to surrounding counties.
+The Alachua County Library District provides public library service to a countywide population of approximately 263,291 (April 1, 2018 estimate), as well as to surrounding counties.
 The District is a centralized system with a Headquarters Library located in downtown Gainesville and eleven branch libraries.
 One large library (Millhopper Branch) is located in northwest Gainesville; another large library (Tower Road Branch) is located in unincorporated Alachua County southwest of Gainesville, just outside of the city limits.
-The District operates a storefront library in collaboration with the Partnership for Strong Families in northeast Gainesville and Cone Park Branch is located in east Gainesville.
+The newly constructed Library Partnership Branch is operating in collaboration with the Partnership for Strong Families in northeast Gainesville and Cone Park Branch is located in east Gainesville.
 The municipalities of Alachua, Archer, Hawthorne, High Springs, Micanopy, Newberry and Waldo each have a branch library.
 In addition, the District also operates two bookmobiles and provides library service to the inmates of the Alachua County Jail through an interlocal agreement with the Alachua County Sheriff.